dami1080/my-portfolio/README.md

 What i did  in this project:

-1. Build contact form
+1. Build desktop version

-* Pair programming with my coding partner
-* Collect form data using Formspree
-* Use HTML5 validation
+* Use media query for desktop view

 ## Built With